Shoe boils on your horse’s elbow

 - Very often shoe boils feel like pudding under the skin.
 Your horse will move normally, and in some cases, the boil will decrease in size after exercise.

 - Most shoe boils on horses are benign.
-But horses are horses, so there’s always the exception to the rule.
+But horses are horses, so there’s always an exception to the rule.

 - Occasionally a shoe boil becomes infected, likely through a small cut or abrasion to the skin where the heel of the shoe or hoof rubs your horse.
 In that case, a call to your veterinarian is mandatory – fever, lameness, and big bad infections can follow.